linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

 When creating your script, use a different shell session than the one running your Flask virtual environment.

 {{< note title="Using har2locust for locustfiles" >}}
-An alternative option for creating locustfiles is using a tool like [har2locust](https://github.com/SvenskaSpel/har2locust). har2locust works by converting browser recordings — `.har` files — to locustfiles using browser developer tools along with a [jinja2 template](https://github.com/SvenskaSpel/har2locust/tree/main/har2locust/locust.jinja2) to define output.
+An alternative option for creating locustfiles is using a tool like [har2locust](https://github.com/SvenskaSpel/har2locust). har2locust works by converting browser recordings (`.har` files) to locustfiles using browser developer tools along with a [jinja2 template](https://github.com/SvenskaSpel/har2locust/tree/main/har2locust/locust.jinja2) to define output.
 {{< /note >}}

-1. While logged into your instance (in a shell session **not** running your Flask virtual environment (`venv`)), create an `example-locust-testing/` directory in the current user's home directory, and then navigate into the new directory.
+1. While logged in to your instance (in a shell session **not** running your Flask virtual environment (`venv`)), create an `example-locust-testing/` directory in the current user's home directory, and then navigate into the new directory.
 This directory will store your `locustfile.py` script.

     ```command
     mkdir ~/example-locust-testing/